-Amounts drawn under the Telefonica Bridge Facility may be used by MIC S.A. to (i) pay the purchase price for the Telefonica CAM Acquisitions, (ii) refinance the debts of any member of the Telefonica CAM group and/or (iii) pay any costs, fees, interests or other expenses in connection with the Telefonica CAM Acquisitions or the Telefonica Bridge Facility.
+Amounts drawn under the Bridge Facility may be used by MIC S.A. to (i) pay the Purchase Price, (ii) refinance the debts of any member of the Cable Onda Group and/or (iii) pay any costs, fees, interests or other expenses in connection with the Acquisition or the Bridge Facility.

-Loans outstanding under the Telefonica Bridge Facility may be declared immediately repayable if, among other things, MIC S.A. is not the surviving entity in a merger; upon the occurrence of a change of control of MIC S.A. or if other indebtedness of Millicom, in an amount equal to or greater than \$50 million, becomes subject to an event of default resulting from Millicom's failure to make payment when due or has its due date accelerated as a result of any event of default.
-In addition, the due date of all loans outstanding under the Telefonica Bridge Facility may be accelerated upon the occurrence of an event of default under the Telefonica Bridge Facility agreement.
+Loans outstanding under the Bridge Facility may be declared immediately repayable if, among other things, MIC S.A. is not the surviving entity in a merger; upon the occurrence of a change of control of MIC S.A. or if an event of default (other than a payment default) occurs with respect to other indebtedness and the amount of the affected indebtedness, together with any indebtedness that is the subject of a payment default or the due date of which is accelerated following any other event of default, is equal to or greater than \$50 million.
+In addition, the due date of all loans outstanding under the Bridge Facility may be accelerated upon the occurrence of an event of default under the Bridge Facility agreement.

-Under the terms of the Telefonica Bridge Facility, MIC S.A. is required to apply the net proceeds of? (i) any issuance of debt securities or bonds or loans (subject to certain exceptions) by any obligor, including MIC S.A., Cable Onda, Telecom CAM and/or the Telecom CAM group and (ii) any disposal of all or a material part of the shares or assets of Cable Onda, Telefonica CAM and their subsidiaries (subject to certain exceptions) to prepay loans drawn under the Telefonica Bridge Facility and to cancel the available commitments thereunder, except that certain amounts may be applied to repay other outstanding debt such as amounts owed under the Cable Onda Bridge Facility.
+Under the terms of the Bridge Facility, MIC S.A. is required to apply the net proceeds of (i) any issuance of debt securities or bonds or loans (subject to certain exceptions) by any obligor, including MIC S.A., Cable Onda and/or the Cable Onda Group and (ii) any disposal of all or a material part of the Shares or the Cable Onda Group's assets (subject to certain exceptions) to prepay loans drawn under the Bridge Facility and to cancel the available commitments thereunder.

-MIC S.A. is required to retain, at all times (i) a net leverage ratio (as defined in the Telefonica Bridge Facility) below 3.0x, tested on a pro forma basis to include all applicable financial indebtedness and calculated as if such financial indebtedness had been outstanding at the beginning of the period consisting of the four full fiscal quarters prior to the relevant incurrence date and (ii) an interest coverage ratio of at least 4.0x, tested quarterly.
-The Telefonica Bridge Facility agreement includes additional covenants which, among other things, restrict MIC S.A.'s ability to incur additional indebtedness, grant liens, dispose of assets and (if any amounts are outstanding under the facility) pay dividends while an event of default is continuing.
+MIC S.A. is required to retain, at all times (i) a net leverage ratio below 3.0x, tested on a pro forma basis to include all applicable financial indebtedness and calculated as if such financial indebtedness had been outstanding at the beginning of the period consisting of the four full fiscal quarters prior to the relevant incurrence date and (ii) an interest coverage ratio of at least 4.0x, tested quarterly.
+The Bridge Facility agreement includes additional covenants which, among other things, restrict MIC S.A.'s ability to incur additional indebtedness, grant liens, dispose of assets and (if any amounts are outstanding under the facility) pay dividends while an event of default is continuing.